-What is the object of moving bones, muscles, and ligaments, which are suspending the powers of the nerves and so on?
-A very common answer is, to loosen up all spaces through which nerves, veins, and arteries convey elements of life and motion.
-If that be your answer, then you have fallen far short of an answer that is based on a knowledge of the basic principles of life in beings, its methods of preparing to repair some part, organ, limb, or the whole system.
-If an over-accumulation should appear and obstruct the process of life to annov the normal harmony to such measure as to produce unrest or disease, would you or I be satisfied to know we had simply given the sufferer a good shaking up, had pulled the arms and legs, feet, hands, back, thumbs, and fingers, taken a cob or a rough hand and kneaded the chest, limbs, and abdomen, as we have done and do so many times a day or week?
-No, we would renovate first by lymph, giving it time to do its work of atomizing all crudities first.
+What is the object of moving the bones, muscles, and ligaments, which are suspending the powers of the nerves and so on?
+A very common answer, is, to open up all spaces through which nerves, veins, and arteries convey elements of life and motion.
+If that be your answer, then you have fallen far short of an answer that is based on a knowledge of the basic principles of life in beings, its method of preparing to repair some part, organ, limb, or the whole system.
+If an over-accumulation should appear and obstruct the process of life so as to annoy the normal harmony to such measure as to produce unrest or disease, would you or I be satisfied to know we had simply given the sufferer a good shaking up, had pulled the arms and legs, feet, hands, back, thumbs, and fingers, taken a rough hand and kneaded the chest, limbs, and abdomen, as we have done and do so many times a day or week?
+No, we would renovate first by turning on the lymph, giving it time to do its work of atomizing all crudities.
 Then we can expect to see the effect of growing processes as a natural result.
-Let us reason with a faith that nature does know how to get blood away from the blackened eyes of the pugilist.
+Let us reason with a thought that nature does know how to get blood away from' the blackened eyes of the pugilist.
 The blood is spilt from broken veins in spaces around.
 It is out of veins and arteries both.
-Now, if you notice, nature throws in lymph and other fluids; you soon see blood change from a black clot to a fluid condition, and grow thinner each day until all has disappeared, and the face and skin go back to their normal condition and appearance.
-If you can and do reason, you must know that nature has a solvent of all pluses that appear as lumps or thickened places on muscles, skin, or glands.
-The same law in stiff joints and the deposits around muscles, tendons, and ligaments.
-Then we change a position of a bone muscle or ligament to give freedom of fluids with the purpose, first, to dissolve and carry away all detained matter and hindering substances, that nature can build anew the depleted surroundings.
+Now, if you notice, nature throws in lymph and other fluids; you soon see blood change from a black clot to a fluid condition, and grow thinner each day until it has all disappeared, and the face and skin go back to their normal condition and appearance.
+If you can and do reason, you must know that nature has a solvent of all over-pluses that appear as lumps or thickened places on muscles, skin, or in glands.
+The same law operates in stiff joints and in reducing the deposits around muscles, tendons, and ligaments.
+Then we change a position of a bone, muscle or ligament to give freedom to the fluids with the purpose, first, to dissolve and carry away all detained matter and hindered substances, that nature can build anew the depleted surroundings.
 Beginning with lymph and finishing with fibrin and albumin, nature prepares and bridges each step, and never fails to show success at the end of each effort.
-We must know, if we would succeed as healers, that normal does not simply mean to place bones in a normal position, that muscles and ligaments may play in their allotted places and can act with freedom at all times.
+We must know, if we would succeed as healers, that normal, does not simply mean to place bones in a normal position, that muscles and ligaments may play in their allotted places and act with freedom at all times.
 But beyond all this lies a still greater question to solve, which is how and when to apply the chemicals of life as nature designs they shall be.
-If life be aided in the process of renovating all hindrances to health, just what power to apply to call forth lymph, fibrin, albumin, uric acid, muriatic, or any fluid from the great chemical laboratory of man's machinery, that has within itself all qualities, and never fails to have some in the grand show-up, when wisely called on to do so from the outer skin to the center of the great all of man and life in all nature.
+If life be aided in the process of removing all hindrances to health, just what power to apply to call forth lymph, fibrin, albumin, uric acid, muriatic, or any other fluid from the great chemical human laboratory, that has within itself all necessary qualities, and never fails in the grand show up to bring them into use when wisely called on to do so, from the outer skin to the center of man and life in all nature.